-Freddie Mercury’s beloved piano, song drafts and hundreds of personal items to go on sale
+Freddie Mercury’s beloved piano, song drafts and hundreds of belongings on display before auction

 The hundreds of items have turned the auction house’s elegant central London building into a shrine to Mercury, with all 15 of its galleries devoted to his story.
 It is the first time Sotheby’s is opening its entire gallery space to the public for the weekslong exhibition, Williams said, adding it is perhaps its “most democratic sale,” with objects like Mercury’s chopsticks and sewing kit starting at under 100 pounds ($125) each.

-The exhibition, which is free to view, opens Friday and runs until Sept.
+“Freddie Mercury: A World of His Own,” which is free to view, opens Friday and runs until Sept.
 5. The items will then be sold in a series of auctions later that month.

-Sotheby’s expects buyers to include institutions like museums, as well as members of Mercury’s fanbase.
-Asked whether the items may be better displayed in a museum, rather than sold individually by lot, Williams said Mercury “didn’t want a stuffy museum.”
+Sotheby’s expects buyers to include institutions like museums, as well as members of Mercury’s worldwide fanbase.
+Asked whether the rare objects may be better displayed in a museum, rather than sold individually by lot, Williams said Mercury “didn’t want a stuffy museum.”

 “He conveyed that to Mary (Austin) and to his personal assistant,” Williams said.
 “This is absolutely the vehicle he would have loved.”